-Agile M&A practices transform M&A into a simplified, efficient set of processes.
+Agile M&A practices transform M&A (Mergers and Acquisitions (M&A) meaning) into a simplified, efficient set of processes.
 Once a business adapts Agile M&A practices, the company can transform into an agile, data-driven enterprise without sacrificing quality or taking on additional risk.

 The following are 6 benefits of adopting Agile M&A processes: